Sun-Lab-NBB/ataraxis-data-structures/docs/source/welcome.rst

 Welcome to ataraxis-data-structures API documentation page
 ==========================================================

-ataraxis-data-structures is a Python library that provides data structures and data manipulation methods not available from default Python modules.
+ataraxis-data-structures is a Python library that provides classes and structures for storing, manipulating, and sharing data between Python processes.

 This library is part of the broader 'Ataraxis' science-automation project, developed in the `Sun Lab <https://neuroai.github.io/sunlab/>`_ at Cornell University.